Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 I will announce here when I have better sub-pixel code working.
 It may be awhile, but this remains my focus so I can learn me some DSP.

-There is some Processing subpixel resolution code as well from thingiverse.com filament width sensor projects:
+The Processing sketch contains code to obtain subpixel resolution, borrowed from thingiverse.com filament width sensor projects:
 See https://www.thingiverse.com/thing:454584 an original thingiverse project, and https://www.thingiverse.com/thing:704897 which is a "remix" of the original thingiverse project, from which I got the subpixel code for Processing.

 Subpixel Formula?

 I do not fully understand the formula used to subpixel estimation of filiment width, but I understand it finds the steepest slope on the left and right of a notch in the plot, and then uses a formula to estimate the width using some flavor of interpolation.
 The original referred to it as quadradic interpolation.
+I am not a math wiz, so I can't tell.
+It seems a bit jerkey in responce to small movements of the shadow, so I don't think it's all that, or maybe I goofed it up.

 My "center of shadow" instead of "width of shadow" mod: